globalcitizen/lxc-gentoo/README.md

 ___February 2015___
  - Minor update to mirror information parsing to suit new format
+ - Additional notes on loopback setup (see below)

 ___September 2014___
  - Cleanup old init system workarounds